AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 Now let’s take a look at our client’s success stories to learn how demand forecasting projects look in practice.

-Success Story #1: Implementing AI Demand Forecasting for a Retail POS System
+Success Story #1: Implementing Data Science Demand Forecasting in a Retail POS System

 About the client:

 Comcash is a US-based ERP and POS system provider for the retail industry.
-Back in 2013, the company’s CEO Richard Stack engaged MobiDev to rebuild the old product.
-Since then, the MobiDev team has been working with Comcash on the constant technical development of the solution, delivering advanced features to help the client achieve new heights in the market.
+Back in 2013, the company’s CEO, Richard Stack, engaged MobiDev to rebuild the old product into a robust cloud-based system operating both online and offline 24/7, regardless of internet connection.
+Since then, the MobiDev team has been working with Comcash on the constant technical development of the solution, delivering advanced features to help the client achieve new goals in the market.

 After turning the system into a cloud-based solution, we suggested Comcash implement the demand and sales forecasting modules to extend the POS functionality and gain additional competitive advantage.